AndrewGrim/Agro/README.md

 ### Installing
 On Unix platforms you can run `cmake --install build` to install the library.
-From then on you can link against the library by specifying its name `Agro`.
+From then on you can link against the library by specifying its name `Agro` and including it like so `#include <Agro/application.hpp>`

 **The instructions for Windows are incomplete for the moment!**